top of page

 Market trends, not investment selections, dominate the performance of invest-ment portfolios.

-Forecasting these trends is a challenging undertaking, but even a partially successful approach to managing market risk will significantly reduce volatility and portfolio drawdown . . .
+Forecasting these trends is a challenging undertaking, but even a partially successful effort to manage market risk will significantly reduce volatility and portfolio drawdown . . .

 Charts